Semi-implicit finite-difference method with predictor-corrector algorithm for solution of diffusion equation with nonlinear terms: Numerical solution scheme

 for $i=2,...,N-1$, and the boundary conditions are:

 and

 Such a system can be resolved with respect to $\left\lbrace T_i^{k+1} \right\rbrace_{i=1}^N$ by using the well-known tridiagonal matrix algorithm \cite{thomas1949elliptic}.

-We denote the electronic temperature calculated from this assumption as $(T_i^{k+1})^{(1)}$, showing with ‘$(1)$’ the first correction step.
-This result allows to calculate the corrected values of $T_a$, $n$ (from \cref{eq:19-m} and \cref{eq:20-m} respectively), and those in the list \ref{eq:new-ts-list}:
+We denote the electronic temperature calculated with assumption (\ref{eq:33-m}) as $(T_i^{k+1})^{(1)}$, showing with ‘$(1)$’ the first correction step.
+This result allows to calculate the corrected new values of $T_a$, $n$ (from \cref{eq:19-m} and \cref{eq:20-m} respectively), and those in the list (\ref{eq:new-ts-list}):

-In turn, these values allow to calculate $(T_i^{k+1})^{(2)}$ from \cref{eq:21-m} and so on.
+In turn, these values allow to calculate $(T_i^{k+1})^{(2)}$ from \cref{eq:34-m} and so on.
 Owing to its similarity with predictor-corrector methods, we call it “predictor-corrector” algorithm.
-With this approach, equation \cref{eq:21-m} can be rewritten in the following form:
+With this approach, \cref{eq:21-m} can be rewritten in the following form:

 where index $(l)$ shows the current step of correction and $(l)=(0)$ means the value is old, i.e., taken at time step $k$.
 This procedure continues until the difference between two last corrected values of electronic temperature is less than the demanded precision: